Join for FREE

 The Nature Reserve provides a diversity of different habitats including ponds, marsh area, scrub and more recent woodlands each with their own distinctive flora and fauna.
 The vegetation on the canal is luxuriant in the summer and in order to prevent silting large numbers of water plants have to be removed annually.
 A series of ponds and scrapes or winter wetlands have also been created in recent years which can be viewed from two bird hides.

 Notable Species

 Forest Farm is notable for some very special species.
-Bitterns come and stay every year along with Grey Herons, Little Grebes and Snipes along with a vary selection of birds not so common.
-Kingfishers have also been sighted and most species are thought to breed on site and continue to do annually.
+Bitterns come and stay every year, along with Grey Herons, Little Grebes, and Snipes, as well as a varied selection of birds not so common.
+Kingfishers have also been sighted, and most species are thought to breed on site and continue to do annually.

 Birds you can see here include: